vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

 The thumbprint of the vCenter Server or ESXi host certificate.
-This option is **mandatory** unless you run `vic-machine create` with the `--force` option.
+Specify this option if your vSphere environment uses untrusted, self-signed certificates.
+If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to specify the `--thumbprint` option.

-**IMPORTANT** Running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.
+**NOTE** If your vSphere environment uses untrusted, self-signed certificates, you can run `vic-machine create` without the `--thumbprint` option by using the `--force` option.
+However, running `vic-machine create` with the `--force` option rather than providing the certificate thumbprint is not recommended, because it permits man-in-the-middle attacks to go undetected.

 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine create` without the specifying the `--thumbprint` or `--force` options.
 The deployment of the virtual container host fails, but the resulting error message includes the required certificate thumbprint.